syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Table Of Contents.md

 ## Creating table of contents with user-defined styles

-The following code snippet shows how to create table of contents with user-defined styles instead of heading styles.
+The following code example shows how to create table of contents with user-defined styles instead of heading styles.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Create a new custom styles
+//Creates a new custom styles

 Style style = (WParagraphStyle)document.AddParagraphStyle("Mystyle");